Froot: Development and production

-"I just want to take a moment to thank you for being a part of the Froot journey.
-I've been looking at your photos and letters today and whilst I feel so sad to see this project come to an end I'm full of joy for the memories we all created together ...
-It is an absolute privilege to have a profession that allows me the opportunity to connect and communicate with like-minded people all over the world and I hope to continue to do so in many different ways."

-In April 2016, Diamandis announced the end of the Froot era through Instagram and Twitter via a Twitter live-chat and personal letter directed toward her fans.
-Diamandis stated, "I've achieved so many things that I've been trying to for many years.
-Now, I'm gonna take a little break to do some different things.
-I've been on the road for seven years, and I've had an amazing, amazing experience.
-This isn't goodbye for good, it's just for a short while."

-Composition
+Themes and composition

-Froot is a pop, Europop and synth-pop album with elements of electronic music, indie pop, new wave, and rock.
+Froot is defined as a pop, Europop and synth-pop album with broader elements of electronic music, indie pop, new wave, and rock.
 The songs were recorded with a live band.
-The album opener, "Happy" was described by Idolator as being a "dreary, heartfelt ballad".
-In it, the singer is "laying her emotions bare above the simplest, sweetest of piano melodies", her voice remaining the focus.
-The title track was described by critics as being quirky, and a collage of forgotten 1970s and 1980s club gems.
+"Happy", the album opener is a heartfelt pop ballad, where the singer is presenting her sentiments "above the simplest, sweetest of piano melodies", with her voice remaining the focus.
+The title track was described by critics as a collage of forgotten 1970s and 1980s club gems.
 "I'm a Ruin" is a mid-tempo composition in which Diamandis reflects on life and loving herself selfishly.
 The tense vocals are backed by lush, throwback synths and hard-hitting drums.
-A critic complimented the lyrics as similar to the ones she wrote for Electra Heart (2012), while also "starkly confessional".
+Bradley Stern of MuuMuse complimented the lyrics as similar to the ones she wrote for Electra Heart (2012), while also "starkly confessional".

-"Better Than That" was described as "sassy" and "a future heavy-hitter, doused in wah-wah axes and classic funk and rock delvings" by The Line of Best Fit, while Diamandis herself said it was "like classic rock".
+The Line of Best Fits Larry Day described "Better Than That" as "sassy" and "a future heavy-hitter, doused in wah-wah axes and classic funk and rock delvings", while Diamandis herself said it was "like classic rock".
 "Savages", the penultimate track, reflects on humanity's proneness to violence, and is inspired by contemporary events including the Boston Marathon bombing and the Delhi gang rape; Diamandis called it one of the "most important" songs on Froot and expressed a wish for it to be released on its own, despite saying that it "doesn't scream radio single".
-The closing track, "Immortal", is a "delicate, stripped-back ballad that finds her contemplating the transitory nature of life", which Idolator viewed as a recurring theme in Diamandis's "occasionally morbid oeuvre", but added that she "always manages to examine the topic from an original perspective."
+The closing track, "Immortal", was written while visiting a war memorial in Poland and was described as "brandishing emotional and thematic gravitas" by The Line of Best Fit where it seeks "everlasting life and remembrance" following through the philosophy of Søren Kierkegaard.